Eth3R-One/asset-tracking-rest-api/README.md

 See the API documentation at <http://127.0.0.1:8000/>

+> Note: The application is configured to use SQLite by default.
+To use a different database, update the DATABASES setting in settings.py.

+### Default Credentials
+Username:`admin`

+Password:`admin`

 ## Usage
 Access the admin panel at <http://127.0.0.1:8000/admin/> and log in with the superuser credentials to manage the application data.
 Use the provided API endpoints (e.g., /api/companies/, /api/employees/) for programmatic access to the application.